caiks/TBOT03/README.md

 As well as the `location` goal mode of `TBOT02`, we will consider two more modes in `TBOT03`, both of which will be implemented using *slice* topologies.

 First, 'random' mode acts to match the `motor` *histogram* for each *slice* to a desired uniform distribution.
 In this way the turtlebot will systematically explore the physical configuration, so improving the *slice* topology's representation.
-'Random' mode is used in the configuration *level*, which is defined as the *level* that acts on the motor *variables*.
+'Random' mode is used in the action *level*, which is defined as the *level* that acts on the motor *variables*.

 Second, 'interest' mode acts to move towards the *slice* with the *size* nearest to the *induction* threshold.
 The turtlebot therefore will spend more time in the *slices* with the highest potential for *modelling* so far undetected *alignments*, thus improving the *model likelihood* per active *history size*.
 This is similar to static *induction* in which the largest *slice* is *induced* first.

 'Interest' mode can be used at any *level*.
-The goal *slice* of a higher *level* implies a set of goal *slices* in the configuration *level*, recursing through any intermediate *underlying* *levels*.
+In a action *level*, i.e. one that has motor *variables* in an *underlying substrate*, the active chooses actions that transition to the subset of neighbouring *slices* which have the fewest transitions to the goal *slice*.
+In higher *levels* which are not also action *levels*, i.e. they do not have actions in an *underlying substrate*, the goal *slice* of a higher *level* implies a set of goal *slices* in an *underlying* action *level*, recursing through any intermediate *underlying* *levels*.
 The interests of different actives may sometimes be contradictory, so some method of coordinating between them will be needed.

 ## Sections